socialwifi/django-url-migration/README.rst

   * Url regexp mappings: regex rules that will generate url mapping for every regex match.

-`remove_expired_redirects` management command may be used to remove expired url mappings - if the mapping isn't used for given expiry time it will be removed (so you can see which old urls are still used).
+The `remove_expired_redirects` management command may be used to remove expired url mappings - if the mapping isn't used for given expiry time it will be removed (so you can see which old urls are still used).

 Every mapping hit is being logged to `LastUsageLog` model.